Commercial Community Advantage Program

 The Facade and Structural Improvement Grant is available to assist new businesses and investors relocating into the Central Business District who have purchased to improve their facilities to ensure compliance with City Ordinances.

-This grant is available to anyone purchasing a commercial building in the City’s Central Business District who is considering: (1) starting a new business; (2) relocating an existing business not currently located in the Central Business District, (3) rehabbing or constructing a building with a first floor commercial space with the intended purpose of renting the space to a commercial business;
+This grant is available to anyone who has purchased a commercial building in the City’s Central Business District or within the R1-JJ Historic District (HD) Overlay Zone within one hundred (100) feet of an intersection with 6th Avenue, who is considering: (1) starting a new business; (2) relocating an existing business not currently located in the Central Business District or within the Historic District (HD) Overlay Zone within one hundred (100) feet of an intersection with 6th Avenue or who is considering, or (3) rehabbing or constructing a building with a first floor commercial space with the intended purpose of renting the space to a commercial business.

 The City may reimburse up to thirty thousand dollars ($30,000) in matching funds for Approved Facade and Structural Improvement building costs for any commercial property purchased for the moving/opening of a new business in the Central Business District for expedited rehabilitation.
 Once an application and work to be performed is approved and a full report is submitted by the Applicant for work completed with supporting documentation, grant funds will be released to the Applicant within 60 days of the construction projected being closed out.
 If the business leaves within the terms outlined in the grant contract the owner will owe to the city a percentage of the grant funds allocated for improvements as stated in said contract.
 Applicants will be considered on a first come, first serve basis.
 All grant funds are released on a reimbursement basis.